Cognitive Behavioral Therapy (CBT)

 All of this aside, the relationship comes first.
 We come from a place of compassion, acceptance and empathy and "meet you where you are at" in your readiness for change.

 Our method and approach is proactive and change-oriented.
-We will examine your thinking, emotions and behaviors to:
+We will examine your thinking, feelings, and behaviors to:

 - Identify and challenge the problematic, negative thought circles that keep you stuck